Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Air Force Stats and Trends

-- This season, the Falcons won ATS in their only game as an underdog of 2 points or more.
+- This year, the Falcons won ATS in their only game as an underdog of 1.5 points or more.

-- Air Force's games this season have gone over the point total three times in nine opportunities (33.3%).
+- Air Force's games this year have gone over the total in three out of nine opportunities (33.3%).

-- In games that Air Force picks up over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force totals over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.

 - The Falcons have eight giveaways this season, while the Wolf Pack have 19 takeaways .